EnocFuentes/home/README.md

 # Enoc Fuentes
 I am a Geography and Environmental Science student at UMBC and a Facilty Steward at Locust Grove Nature Center.
+I have experience with ArcGIS, ArcGIS Online, and QGIS.
+Profiecient in SQL, Java, and R.
 This website showcases the various ArcGIS projects I have completed.

 # Analyzing Squirrel Nesting Habits on UMBC Campus
 *Completed December 2022*